Blue Business® Plus Credit Card from American Express review

 The Blue Business® Plus Credit Card from American Express is a great card for small business owners who want cash back as well as simplicity.
 With allowed spending above your credit limit, you have the flexibility you need to make decisions on the go for your business.
 The new entrepreneur or small business owner could find this card fits perfectly with their needs.

-For rates and fees of American Express cards mentioned in this post, please see the following links: American Express® Business Gold Card (See Rates and Fees); American Express Blue Business Cash™ Card (See Rates and Fees); The Blue Business® Plus Credit Card from American Express (See Rates and Fees).
+For rates and fees of American Express cards mentioned in this post, please see the following links: American Express® Business Gold Card (See Rates and Fees; terms apply); American Express Blue Business Cash™ Card (See Rates and Fees; terms apply); The Blue Business® Plus Credit Card from American Express (See Rates and Fees; terms apply).